phdphuc/web/_arch/8_arch.markdown

 Conclusion

-The adoption of new(er) languages, such as Nim, Golang, or Rust, by malware authors is a trend that isn't new.
-The cost of the continuous upkeep of knowledge from the defending side is higher than the attacker's required skill to learn a new language.
+The adoption of new(er) languages, such as Nim, Golang, or Rust, by malware authors is a trend that isn’t new.
+The cost of the continuous upkeep of knowledge from the defending side is higher than the attacker’s required skill to learn a new language.
 Sharing this information, in blogs such as these, will help the community as a whole.

 Dark Power shows that a pretty generic approach to ransomware can still